cesalazar/berlinblockchainweek/legal/privacy-policy/README.md

 # Privacy Policy

-The blockchainweek.berlin website provides information about Berlin Blockchain Week , a series of independent events organized by individuals, in order to promote blockchain technology.
+The blockchainweek.fr website provides information about Paris Blockchain Week, a series of independent events organized by individuals, in order to promote blockchain technology.

-This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service, the berlinblockchainweek.com website.
+This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service, the blockchainweek.fr website.

 ## Information Collection and Use